Critical social work

 Critical social work is the application to social work of a critical theory perspective.
 Critical social work seeks to address social injustices, as opposed to focusing on individualized issues.
 Critical theories explain social problems as arising from various forms of oppression and injustice in globalized capitalist societies and forms of neoliberal governance.

-This approach to social work theory is formed by a polyglot of theories from across the humanities and social sciences, borrowing from various schools of thought, including Marxism, feminism, anti-racism, social democracy, and anarchism.
+This approach to social work theory is formed by a polyglot of theories from across the humanities and social sciences, borrowing from various schools of thought, including anarchism, anti-capitalism, anti-racism, Marxism, feminism, biopolitics, and social democracy.

 Introduction

 Social workers have an ethical commitment to working to overcome inequality and oppression.
 For radical social workers, this implies working towards the transformation of capitalist society towards building social arrangements which are more compatible with these commitments.
 Mullaly & Keating (1991) suggest three schools of radical thought corresponding to three versions of socialist analysis; social democracy, eurocommunist, and revolutionary Marxism.
 However, they work in institutional contexts which paradoxically implicates them in maintaining capitalist functions.

 Social work theories have three possible strategies of analysis, as identified by Rojek et al. (1986).
 These are: